 The Ask

 It can’t be all bad though, can it?
 Even on my worst days, I’ll think “it beats the alternative…not being here at all.”

-When I had lost the court case, I grasped for some bit of hope, some redemption, and it was clear as day: I had kept my leg, and I had kept my life.
-What sprang forth from that is a desire to both do something physically demanding AND emotionally challenging.
+When I had lost the court case, I grasped for some bit of hope, some redemption, and it was clear as day; I had kept my leg, and I had kept my life.
+I was going to continue pursuing life by taking on two new challenges—one physical, and one as an artist.

-If you've been encouraged or inspired by my story, if you appreciate my experience, if you want to be part of helping those in need, if you want to support my run and my art, this is the place to do it.
+This is my ask—If you've been encouraged or inspired by my story, if you appreciate my experience, if you want to be part of helping those in need, if you want to support my run and my art, this is the place to do it.
 There are two ways to donate:

 2025 Chicago Marathon x Book Release

-Chicago Marathon 2025
+Chicago Marathon - October 2025

 I signed up for the 2025 Chicago Marathon via a charity, and will be fundraising to help support those in need of food and clean water.